 Harris features insightful interviews in his podcast, with guests such as bestselling authors, highly sought-after meditation teachers, entrepreneurs, and much more.
 People love this podcast because it allows anyone from any background, religion, or experience to begin practicing mindfulness.

-This mindful podcast aims to increase the listeners' ability to be calm, joyful, and focused through mindfulness and meditation.
+This mindful podcast, Mindfulness Mode by Bruce Langford, aims to increase the listeners' ability to be calm, joyful and focused through mindfulness and meditation.
 It provides easy listening for its audience, with great audio and high-quality guests such as Nate Hockstra, Michael Pullman, and Pat Flynn.